Embeddings, immersions and the Bartnik quasi-local mass conjectures: Proof of Theorem

 One small difficulty is that, in contrast to the setting of Proposition \ref{prop_H}, since $\bar s_{t}$ may be negative at some points, $-\bar L_{t}$ may not automatically be a positive operator (with Dirichlet boundary conditions), so that the equation \eqref{eqn_v_t} may not a priori always be uniquely solvable.
 Similarly, the associated Green's function and Poisson kernel may not be uniquely defined, or have appropriate signs.
 On the other hand, these properties are relatively simple to prove.
 Note first that $\bar L_{t}: C^{k+2,\alpha}_{\d}(M_t) \to C^{k,\alpha}_{\d+2}(M_t)$ (where we recall the weighted H\"older space notation from Section 2) is formally $L^2(M_t, \bar g_t)$-self-adjoint with respect to zero Dirichlet boundary conditions on $\dm_{t}$.
 In the statement below, let $M_0 \subset \bR^3$ be the closure of the complement of $\Omega$.
+Note that $M_0 \setminus F_0(z)$ is a smooth manifold with (non-compact) boundary.